Serving as our Community’s Health Partner

-- The difference between the cost of care and what is paid for by state and federal government – does not include Medicare.
+- This is the difference between the cost of care and what is paid for by state and federal government – does not include Medicare.

-- Financial assistance for those who are uninsured, underinsured or otherwise unable to pay for their health care.
+- This is financial assistance for those who are uninsured, underinsured or otherwise unable to pay for their health care.

-- Subsidies for medical residency programs, nursing and other education and medical research.
+- These are subsidies for medical residency programs, nursing and other education and medical research.

-- Free services such as patient education, health screenings, immunizations and support groups, as well as donations to community partners.
+- This reflects free services such as patient education, health screenings, immunizations and support groups, as well as donations to community partners.